 Happy Valley is most known for being the location of an extinct volcano called Mount Scott, which is the highest point in the area at 1,050 feet tall.

 A few notable people have called Happy Valley home such as actress Hailey Kilgore and American basketball player Nigel Williams-Goss.

 1. People of Happy Valley, OR – Population & Demographics

 How many people live in Happy Valley, OR?
 The area was fairly small for the first few decades but during the late 1990s, hundreds of people began relocating to Happy Valley as it became one of the fastest-growing cities in the state of Oregon.
 The current Happy Valley population is 20,971 with a median age of 39 years old

-A look at Happy Valley demographics shows growing diversity with about 69% Caucasian, 19% Asian, 4% Hispanic or Latino, and 1% Black or African American.
-The Happy Valley gender ratio is a near-perfect split of 50-50.
+A look at Happy Valley demographics shows growing diversity with about 66.5% White (63.6% non-Hispanic), 19.9% Asian, 6.4% Hispanic, and 1.4% Black or African American.
+The Happy Valley sex ratio is a near-perfect split of 50-50.
 The median household income in Happy Valley is $125,676, making it one of the most affluent suburbs of Portland.

 2. Cost of Living in Happy Valley, OR

 How much does it cost to live in Happy Valley, OR?
 The average cost of living in Happy Valley is 43% higher than the national average and 30% higher than the Oregon state average.
 Healthcare costs tend to be lower in the area but new residents should plan on paying higher prices for food, utilities, transportation, and the Happy Valley real estate market.

 The homeownership rate in Happy Valley is 83.1%, which means it’s much more common for people to buy their homes in this city.
 Local Happy Valley, OR homes for sale are pretty affordable considering the city’s median household income.
 The average price of a home in Happy Valley is $649,000.